 NOW, THEREFORE, the parties agree as follows:

-1. All EFP Transactions entered into and cleared hereunder shall be transacted in accordance with and subject to applicable domestic and foreign laws, governmental, regulatory, self-regulatory, exchange or clearinghouse rules, regulations, interpretations, protocols, and the customs and usages of the exchange or clearing house on which the futures side of such EFP Transactions are cleared, as in force from time to time (“Applicable Law”).
-All disputes relating to transactions entered into and/or cleared under this Agreement shall be governed by and resolved pursuant to Applicable Law and shall be subject to the jurisdiction of the exchange (and, if applicable, its clearing house) upon which the dispute arises.
+All EFRP Transactions and Block Transactions (collectively, “Transactions”) entered into and cleared hereunder shall be transacted in accordance with and subject to applicable domestic and foreign laws, governmental, regulatory, self-regulatory, exchange or clearinghouse rules, regulations, interpretations, protocols, and the customs and usages of the exchange or clearing house on which Block Trades or the futures side of EFRP Transactions are cleared, as in force from time to time (“Applicable Law”).
+All disputes relating to Transactions entered into and/or cleared under this Agreement shall be governed by and resolved pursuant to Applicable Law and shall be subject to the jurisdiction of the exchange (and, if applicable, its clearing house) upon which the dispute arises.
 The parties to this Agreement shall perform their respective obligations and exercise their respective rights under this Agreement using commercially reasonable judgement, in a commercially reasonable manner under the circumstances, and consistent with Applicable Law.
-With respect to each EFP Transaction, each of the parties shall create, maintain and/or provide upon request such documents as are required by Applicable Law, including, but not limited to, the documents relating to the cash transaction in the physical commodity underlying the futures transaction.
+With respect to each Transaction, each of the parties shall create, maintain and/or provide upon request such documents as are required by Applicable Law, including without limitation, with respect to EFRP Transactions, the documents corresponding to the transaction related to the futures leg of such Transaction.

-2. If Trader is authorized to execute and deliver this Agreement on behalf of Customer, Trader represents and warrants that: (i) Trader is duly authorized to enter into EFP Transactions on Customer's behalf and for Customer's account; (ii) Trader is duly authorized to execute and deliver this Agreement on its own behalf and on behalf of Customer; and (iii) Customer is authorized to engage in such EFP Transactions.
-If Trader does not have such authority, Customer represents and warrants that: (i) it is authorized to enter into EFP Transactions; (ii) it has authorized Trader to enter into EFP Transactions on its behalf and for its account; and (iii) it is duly authorized to enter into this Agreement.
+2. If Trader is authorized to execute and deliver this Agreement on behalf of Customer, Trader represents and warrants that: (i) Trader is duly authorized to enter into Transactions on Customer's behalf and for Customer's account; (ii) Trader is duly authorized to execute and deliver this Agreement on its own behalf and on behalf of Customer; and (iii) Customer is authorized to engage in such Transactions.
+If Trader does not have such authority, Customer represents and warrants that: (i) it is authorized to enter into Transactions; (ii) it has authorized Trader to enter into Transactions on its behalf and for its account; and (iii) it is duly authorized to enter into this Agreement.
+Each party represents and warrants that it is an eligible contract participant, as that term is defined in Section 1a(18) of the Commodity Exchange Act.

 3. Unless otherwise agreed in writing, each of the parties authorizes Dealer and Customer's Clearing Broker to use the services of one or more other persons or entities in connection with their obligations under this Agreement; provided, however, that Dealer and Customer’s Clearing Broker each shall remain responsible to Customer for the performance (or failure of performance) of its respective obligations and responsibilities under this Agreement.

-4. Dealer will enter into EFP Transactions with Customer, and Customer’s futures positions resulting from such EFP Transactions shall be reported to Customer’s Clearing Broker, who, subject to Section 7 below, will clear Customer’s side of the futures positions.
-Notwithstanding the foregoing, Dealer is under no obligation, and reserves the right, not to enter into any EFP Transaction presented by Trader.
+4. Dealer will enter into Transactions with Customer, and Customer’s futures positions resulting from such Transactions shall be reported to Customer’s Clearing Broker, who, subject to Section 7 below, will clear Customer’s side of the futures positions.
+Notwithstanding the foregoing, Dealer is under no obligation, and reserves the right, not to enter into any Transaction presented by Trader.
 Dealer shall notify Trader promptly of any such rejection.

-Dealer shall clear, or cause its own clearing broker to clear, Dealer's side of the futures positions resulting from such EFP Transactions.
+Dealer shall clear, or cause its own clearing broker to clear, Dealer's side of the futures positions resulting from Transactions.
 To the extent that Dealer serves as its own clearing broker, nothing herein shall be construed to create additional obligations on Dealer in its capacity as a clearing broker.